 Timothy Clark: how do we make topological spaces?

 *Scholarships will be deposited in your student account before they are transferred to your personal account via direct deposit or a check.
-This procedure is subject to all University regulations regarding transfers.
+This procedure is subjected to all University regulations regarding transfers.